Exploring the Spiritual Essence of Mathura: A Comprehensive Travel Guide

 Rangaji Temple

-Mathura is on the main lines of the Central and Western Railways and is connected with all the important cities of the state and country such as Delhi, Agra, Mumbai, Jaipur, Gwalior, Calcutta, Hyderabad, Chennai, Lucknow etc.
+Mathura is well-connected by rail, with the Central and Western Railways providing links to major cities such as Delhi, Agra, Mumbai, Jaipur, Gwalior, Kolkata, Hyderabad, Chennai, and Lucknow.